 Let’s take a look at a few examples of how you could guide the user through the core use case of your app.

-For a social app, people will expect to be able to contact a friend as soon as possible in order to decide if this product brings anything new to the table.
+- For a social app, people will expect to be able to contact a friend as soon as possible in order to decide if this product brings anything new to the table.
 Is the core feature of the product the ability to chat with friends and family, or is the user’s profile equally important?
 Show the users how to set up a profile with a minimum amount of information, how to add friends (offer the option to import contacts), and enable them to chat freely.
 Then cross your fingers.

-For a calendar app, it’s all about how well the product organizes the user’s schedule.
-Allow the user to either import or sync existing calendars and events from other platforms, if they want.
+- For a calendar app, it’s all about how well the product organizes the user’s schedule.
+Allow the user to either import or sync existing calendars and events from other platforms, if they want to.
 Quickly enable the user to get the feel of the product.
 What’s the design of this calendar?
 Is the schedule easy to analyze?
 What kind of customization is available for the different types of events?

-For a photo editing app, show the user how effortless the entire process is.
-Enable them to either pick an image from the camera roll or take a picture on the spot, guide them through the editing process using annotations where necessary, and finally present them with the sharing options.
+- For a photo editing app, show the user how effortless the entire process is.
+Enable them to either pick an image from the camera roll or take a picture on the spot, then guide them through the editing process using annotations where necessary, and finally present them with the sharing options.
 For people working with picture editing apps, a fluent editing journey is as important as the quality of the product.

 Got it?
 Now it’s your turn.